notadeejay/rbc-training/data/Week 1 Day 2/06__Add Header__Exercise.md

 ### Closing Tags

-It's easy to make a typo, and add two opening tags instead of a closing tag.
-Go through your code and make sure your opening tags have a closing tag to match them.
+It's easy to make a typo and add two opening tags instead of a closing tag.
+Go through your code and make sure your opening tags have closing tags to match them.

 ### Indentation

-Look at your code so far, is it easy to see which elements are parents and which are children?
+Look at your code so far.
+Is it easy to see which elements are parents and which are children?
 Ask a class mate or a mentor to review your code.